bbatsov/clojure-style-guide/README.md

 * <a name="optional-new-line-after-fn-name"></a>
   Optionally omit the new line between the function name and argument vector for `defn` when there is no docstring.
+Consider _not_ doing so as the omitted newline creates a false affordance for incorrect later docstring addition.
 <sup>[[link](#optional-new-line-after-fn-name)]</sup>

     ```Clojure